alexandr-g/alex-blog/content/posts/2019-11-30/index.md

 ## Wrap Main.js file with the SidebarContextProvider

 Let's say you have `Main.js` file with routing inside.
-This is your top level component.
+This is your top-level component.
 We need to wrap or "provide" context globally to our components.
 Add `SidebarContextProvider` before the switch.

 ```javascript
 import React from 'react'